-It is our policy that practitioners, teachers and visitors to our Early Years settings should not use personal mobile phones to take images of children.
-In our primary and secondary schools, if personal equipment is used to capture child images, these images should be uploaded to the schools' system as soon as possible and immediately deleted from personal equipment.
+It is our policy that practitioners, teachers and visitors should not use personal mobile phones to take images of children.
 Permission to capture images, videos or audio recordings should be sought from the Designated Safeguarding Lead or Head Teacher for the school.
 Photographs for School Publications: